careBT/carebt_core/docs/tutorial/understanding_contingeny-handler.rst

 The code explained
 ^^^^^^^^^^^^^^^^^^

 In the ``on_init`` function the two child nodes are added.
-Afterwards two contingency handlers are registered.
+Afterwards two contingency-handlers are registered.
 The first one is attached to the ``AddTwoNumbersAction`` child and triggers in case the child node completes with ``FAILURE`` and with the contingency-message ``RESULT_TOO_LARGE``.
 In this case the ``fix_large_result`` function is called.